AI-Powered Architecture Unleashes Future Silicon IGBT and SiC Improvements

-Pre-Switch's solution for the elimination of switching losses by incorporating AI into the Auxiliary Resonant Commutated Pole (ARCP) architecture, allows for soft-switching that compensates for changes in load current, input voltage, device temperature, component degradation, and manufacturing tolerances.
+This article discusses Pre-Switch's solution for the elimination of switching losses by incorporating AI into the Auxiliary Resonant Commutated Pole (ARCP) architecture.

 Until recently, the power conversion industry’s progress in efficiency, size, weight, and cost have been principally driven by improvements in semiconductor transistors.
 To achieve these improvements, the engineering goals for new transistors were straight-forward: increase the stand-off voltage, reduce conduction and switching losses, and reduce costs.